-Through the Office of Online Curriculum and Instruction, Oakton offers three types of distance learning courses: online live, online anytime and hybrid.
+Through the Office of Online Curriculum and Instruction, Oakton offers several types of distance learning courses, with online and hybrid being two main categories.
 Success in distance learning courses calls for a high level of motivation and the ability to work independently.
-Online anytime and hybrid courses offer students the flexibility of studying each week at a schedule, place, and time convenient for them, but require as much or more work than other types of courses.
+Online courses are delivered via the Internet and require the use of a computer with high-speed Internet access.

-For more information, contact the Office of Online Curriculum and Instruction at 847.635.1971, onlinelearning@oakton.edu, or visit https://www.oakton.edu/academics/distance-and-online-learning/.
+For more information, contact the Office of Online Curriculum and Instruction at 847.635.1971, onlinelearning@oakton.edu, or visit www.oakton.edu/academics/distance-and-online-learning/.

 Online Courses

-Students enrolled in Online anytime courses do not need to log into their courses at the same time each week, but may access their courses at any time via a learning management system (LMS).
-Students can access the LMS through Oakton’s website.
-Through lectures, online communication, discussion forums, videos, web conferencing, and chat sessions, faculty and students experience the dynamic interaction found in in-person and online live courses.
+Students enrolled in online anytime courses do not need to log into their courses at the same time each week, but may access their courses at any time via a learning management system (LMS), accessed via www.oakton.edu.
+Through lectures, online communication, discussion forums, videos, web conferencing and chat sessions, faculty and students experience the interaction found in the classroom or through online live courses.

 Hybrid Courses